Mental Health Therapist Near Me: Finding Individual Therapy

 Often, companies may include brief counseling for their employees, such as a counseling phone line.
 If you are struggling, you can call this line or make an appointment with a company therapist.
 Although you might not be able to meet back-to-back with a company counselor, it can be a beneficial option for short-term stressors.

 You may consider commuting to counseling or therapy if you live in a rural area.
 If there’s a large city within an hour of your home, look into therapists in that area.
-If you do not have a vehicle, cannot commute, or don't come up with options in your search for a therapist, you might consider trying online therapy.
+If you do not have a vehicle, cannot commute, or don't come up with options in your search for the right therapist, you might consider trying online therapy.

 Try online counseling if a therapist near me is not available